 Minimum 67% Pace of Completion

 Undergraduate student financial aid applicants and recipients must demonstrate they are making measurable progress toward earning a degree by successfully completing a minimum of 67% (see example) of all hours attempted at the University and all hours accepted in transfer (including AP credits).
 All attempted hours are included even if the student was not receiving federal or state aid when they were attempted.

 - Grades of A, A-, B+, B, B-, C+, C, C-, D, K, or S are successfully completed hours as long as credit is earned.

-- Grades of F, W, WF, WP, I, IP, U, NR, ER, NG, or repeated courses are not successfully completed hours.
+- Grades of F, W, WF, WP, I, IP, U, NR, ER, or NG are not successfully completed hours.